Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Abstract

 \section{Abstract}

-Agentic LLM applications interleave LLM generation requests with tool calls.
-These tool calls break the continuity of the workflow by creating pauses between LLM requests, bringing many challenges for the serving system, especially under multi-turn scenarios.
-Each pause potentially causes KV cache eviction and extra waiting time before entering the continuous batch for the following LLM request.
-Since these pauses happen for each call, this problem becomes increasingly severe as turn number grow for agentic programs.
-Previous works either fail to incorporate information from the tool call, evicting KV cache that leads to repetitive prefill or loading, or ignore the continuity of a multi-turn program, creating waiting time between turns that increases per-request latency.
+KV cache management is essential for efficient LLM inference.
+To maximize utilization, existing inference engines evict finished requests' KV cache if new requests are waiting.
+This policy breaks for agentic workloads, which interleave LLM calls with tools, introducing pauses that prevent effective KV reuse across turns.
+Since many tool calls have much shorter durations than human response multi-turn chatbot, it would be promising to retain the KV cache in during these tools.
+However, many challenges remain.
+First, we need to consider both the potential cost of recomputation or reloading (if offloading enabled) as well as the increasing queueing delays after eviction from GPU.
+Second, due to the internal variance of tool call durations, the method needs to remain robust under limited predictability of tool call durations.

-We present \name, a serving system to optimize job completion time for multi-turn agent workloads by combining tool-aware KV cache timeout with program-level scheduling.
-By predicting tool call durations in agentic workflows, \name selectively pins the KV cache in GPU memory with a time-to-live value based on total turn number.
-When combined with program-level first-come-first-serve, \name prevents scheduling bubbles, preserves multi-turn continuity, and optimizes for throughput for complex agentic workflows.
-By modeling the variability of tool call and agent program continuity, \name outperforms state-of-the-art baselines.
-Our evaluation on real-world agentic workloads (SWE-Bench and BFCL) with Llama-3.1 8B/70B models shows that \name significantly improves the average job completion times, and remains performant across different hardware setups and DRAM offloading schemes.
-Preview code is available at: \href{https://github.com/Hanchenli/vllm-continuum}{https://github.com/Hanchenli/vllm-continuum}
+We present \name, a serving system to optimize job completion time for multi-turn agent workloads by introducing time-to-live mechanism for KV cache retention.
+For requests that generate tool calls, \name selectively pins the KV cache in GPU memory with a time-to-live value determined by the reload cost and potential queueing delay induced by eviction.
+When the TTL expires, the KV cache can be automatically evicted to free up GPU memory, providing robust performance under edge cases.
+When combined with program-level first-come-first-serve, \name preserves multi-turn continuity, and reduces delay for agentic workflows.
+Evaluations on real-world agents (SWE-Bench, BFCL, OpenHand) with Llama-3.1 8B/70B, Gemma-3 12B, and GLM-4.5 355B shows that \name improves the average job completion times by over 8x while improving throughput.